rustcon-asia/beijing-2019/content/about.md

 ## What about Asia?

-Founding organizers from Nervos and PingCAP knew that something must be done.
+Founding organizers from Cryptape and PingCAP knew that something must be done.
 With the support & assistance of the Rust Events team itself, as well as the RustFest Europe team, a conference began to take shape.

 ## RustCon Asia